 Her contributions to 21st century repertoire and performance include world premiere performances with Juventas New Music and the Manchester Summer Chamber Music Festival, and in 2013, Miss Marvosh created the roles of Viviane and the Mother in the world premiere of Hugo Kauder’s Merlin with the Hugo Kauder Society.
 She is a founding member of the Lorelei Ensemble, which promotes innovative new music for women.
-With Lorelei, she has enjoyed collaborations with composer David Lang, the Boston Modern Orchestra Project, and the Boston Symphony Orchestra.
+With Lorelei, she has enjoyed collaborations with composer David Lang, the Boston Modern Orchestra Project, A Far Cry, Duke Performances, and the Boston Symphony Orchestra.
 Of a recent Lorelei performance, one critic wrote, “Marvosh, whose stage presence was a joy to behold, offered a tone that had the velvety soulfulness of a cello…and lent a refreshing pious solemnity to this more joyful of Mass texts.”

 Miss Marvosh can be heard on two recent GRAMMY-nominated recordings: Brahms’s Ein Deutsches Requiem with Seraphic Fire, and Prayers and Remembrances with True Concord Voices and Orchestra.
 She belongs to Beyond Artists, a coalition of artists that donates a percentage of their concert fees to organizations they care about.
 She supports Common Cause and Rosie’s Place through her performances.”
 She holds degrees from Central Michigan University and Boston University. www.emilymarvosh.com